Showing posts with label Ritual. Show all posts

 A good friend recently asked me the following great question: ‘Which is the correct reading?
 To learn to subdue my passions and improve myself in Masonry; or To learn, to subdue my passions, and improve myself in Masonry?
 One of my brothers brought this to my attention and I’m curious as to how different lodges put this into their ritual.
 It doesn’t change overall purpose, but is it two commands or three commands?’

-Sure, some of us came here to learn, but the Entered Apprentice is introduced to personal growth, not formal education.
+Sure, some of us came here to learn, but the Entered Apprentice is introduced to personal growth and new community, not formal education.
 Instruction in thinking, speaking, and understanding the world will come in the Second Degree.

 Subduing the passions is not human nature; it must be cultivated through deliberation and diligent action.
 That’s why we, as Free and Accepted Masons, must learn to subdue our passions and improve ourselves.
 Instruction in subduing the passions is revealed in the discussion of the Four Cardinal Virtues and is symbolized by the Common Gavel working tool.
 Capisce?